gdgriga/GDGMaps/README.md

 ```

 ## Adding the Key
-Now, let's add the API key you were provided to the resources file (app/src/main/res/values/strings.xml).
+Now, let's add the API key to the resources file (app/src/main/res/values/strings.xml).
+Either generate the key on your own or get [this](https://docs.google.com/document/d/1UzgXOyp_qwItbj-qq2moL75kTlg7Q0gx2iU0bC9Ld48/view) one.
 Add the key as a string resource with name *googleApiKey*.
-Follow by configuring the manifest.
-Add these two meta entries:
+Then, add it to the manifest
 ```xml
 <meta-data
     android:name="com.google.android.geo.API_KEY"